Jules Munshin: Early life

 Munshin was born in New York City and began in show business shortly after graduating from high school.
-He worked in Catskill resorts, then vaudeville and was a singer for the George Olsen band.
+He was Jewish.He worked in Catskill resorts, then vaudeville and was a singer for the George Olsen band.
 While serving in the U.S. Army during World War II, he played in Army shows such as The Army Play‐by‐Play and About Face, a touring show that featured Joe Louis.

 Career

 In 1946 he joined the Broadway show Call Me Mister which dealt with the issues that servicemen encountered with return to civilian life.
 It ran to 734 performances.

 In 1948 he moved from Broadway to film.
 He appeared in such Metro-Goldwyn-Mayer musicals as Easter Parade (1948), Take Me Out to the Ball Game (1949), On the Town (1949) and Silk Stockings (1957).

 In August 1958 he appeared at the Aldwych Theatre in London's West End in a run of George Tabori's play Brouhaha with Peter Sellers in the lead role and also featuring Lionel Jeffries.
 One of the September shows was televised on the BBC.
-The show which was directed by Peter Hall ran until 28 February 1959.
+The show, which was directed by Peter Hall, ran until 28 February 1959.

+Death

 Munshin died in New York City at the age of 54 from a heart attack, three days before his 55th birthday.
 He is buried in Long Island National Cemetery.